cobradev4/Python-Chess/README.md

 * Launch menu to choose your game mode
 * Local player versus player (on the same device)
 * Random cpu opponent
-* Intelligent cpu opponent using a tree algorithm - Work in Progress
+* Intelligent cpu opponent using the minimax algorithm and alpha beta pruning - still buggy

 ## Installation
 1. Install Python 3